WALSH/LANGAN INTRODUCTION

 There were 13 outbuildings including 2 stables, coach house, harness room, cow house, calf house, dairy, fowl houses, turf house, potato house, workshop, shed, and laundry.
 There were no boiling house, piggery, barn, or forge.

-Unpopular Irish Landlords
+Unpopular Mayo Landlords

 Many large landowners in Ireland were non-residents.
 The land was in the hands of middlemen who leased it for life.
 These middlemen acted as agents for the landowners and had the freedom to subdivide and sublet the properties.
 They had no permanent interest in the property: